syedalinaqvi1/syedalinaqvi1/README.md

 ## 📖 About me

-* 💻 I'm a mobile applications developor
+* 💻 I'm a mobile applications developer
 * 📱 I make apps for Android and iOS
 * 🎓 I'm a Computer Science graduate
 * 🌐 You can see some of my projects on [my portfolio](https://naqvid.com/)